Getting started with Snow Family devices - AWS Snowball Edge Developer Guide

 Note

 We recommend that you don't save a copy of the unlock code in the same location in the computer as the manifest for that job.
-For more information, see Best practices for using the Snowball Edge device.
+For more information, see Best practices for using a Snowball Edge device.

 Now that you have your credentials, the next step is to download the Snowball Edge client, which is used to unlock the AWS Snowball Edge device.

-Next: Downloading and Installing the Snowball Edge client
+Next: Downloading and installing the Snowball Edge Client

 Following are steps to set up a local administrator on your AWS Snowball Edge device.